Our Recommended WordPress Basic Setup

 Depending on what functionality you’re wanting, there are lots of WordPress plugins you can add to enhance your website and add the functionality you need.

-See our Recommended Resources for help.
+See our Recommended WordPress Resources for advice on which plugins you may need.